 How to keep your wheelie bin cleaner for longer

 • Soak up liquids in the bottom of your bin by placing a few sheets of newspaper in the base.

 • Slow down waste decomposition by placing the wheelie bin out of direct sunlight.

-• Give your bin a wash down every two months using an anti-bacterial disinfectant.
+• Give your bin a wash down every two months using a store bought anti-bacterial disinfectant or white vinegar cleaning solution.
 This will assist in killing off any germs and help reduce unpleasant odours.

 • Place waste in your compost bin, whenever you can.
 Take a look at this guide on how to make compost.